echogarden-project/echogarden/docs/Server.md

 # Starting and interfacing with the WebSocket server

 This is a guide for the WebSocket server protocol.
-The protocol is still in an early development stage and may change in future releases.
+The protocol is still in an early development stage and may change on future releases.

 ## Starting the server